webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 - `allcounts`: A sum of all the `h:${crawlid}:counts` for all crawl ids in `allcrawls`.
 The `allcounts` fields are incremented by each new `h:${crawlid}:counts`.

-- `allcanceled`: Used with concurrent crawls only to store crawl ids of crawls that were cancelled or have failed while being deduped.
-If this key exists, it indicates there may be data missing, if it has not been re-crawled.
+- `canceledcrawls`: Use with concurrent crawls only to store crawl ids of crawls that were cancelled or have failed while being deduped.
+If this key exists, indicates there may be data missing, if it has not been re-crawled.

 Committing the crawl may take a long time, depending on the size of the crawl.
 For this reason, the indexer entrypoint includes a dedicated command to commit a single crawl, `indexer --commitCrawlId <crawlid>`.